lapets/data-driven-management/README.md

 ### Introduction

-*Data* typically refers to a collection of structured or unstructured information.
+*Data* typically refers to a collection of structured, semi-structured, or unstructured information.
 We are concerned primarily with *digital* data, which includes anything from a text file, to a spreadsheet, to an enterprise database.

 The term *metadata* typically refers to information *about* a data set or individual entries in that data set.

-### Sources of Data for an Organization
+### Sources of Data in an Organization

+Given a business question, what sources of data are available that can help answer it?
+What sources of data are necessary to answer it?
+While potential sources of data for business analytics can vary across scenarios, it is possible to build a [taxonomy of common sources](http://cambridgeservicealliance.eng.cam.ac.uk/resources/Downloads/Monthly%20Papers/2014_March_DataDrivenBusinessModels.pdf).

+In particular, we are interested in data sets that relate directly or indirectly to some aspect of the organization.
+These can be broken down in one way as presented below:
+* Internal data sources within the organization
+  * Existing data sets already being generated and/or stored in digital form
+    * Structured data
+    * Semi-structured or unstructured data
+  * Potential assets and business activities within the organization that can be surveyed, measured, and/or tracked to generate new data sets
+    * Tracking information and measurements
+      * Existing assets
+      * Internal events
+      * Interactions with other organizations
+      * External opportunities
+    * Exploratory or diagnostic experiments conducted within the organization
+    * Crowd-sourced data
+* External data sources available from other entities or organizations
+  * Acquired or purchased data sets
+    * Relevant data sets provided by commercial organizations
+  * Data provided by customers
+    * Social networking and social media
+    * Direct communications from customers
+  * Free and open data sources
+    * Relevant data sets provided by government and non-profit organizations

 > **Discussion:** Given a description of an organization, generate a list of possible data sets that can be identified or generated.

 ### From Assets and Activities to Data

-It is important to consider the frequency with which a data set is generated, retrieved, or updated.

 > **Case Study**